BigslimVdub/Aeon-GUI-Guides/index.md

 ### Aeon-GUI-Guides
-This Repository is to hold informational how-to's and usability of Aeon Projects including but not limited to the Aeon-GUI wallet software.
+This repository is to hold informational how-to's and usability of Aeon projects including but not limited to the Aeon-GUI and Aeon CLI wallet software.
 This is an Open-Source guide and anyone can contribute through pull requests for addition of their guides.

 ## How-To's
 ---------------------------------------------------------------------------------------